main-html/Icons/README.md

 ## Change log
-Version 0.6-beta - Consent Release
+Version 0.7-beta - Initial Release
- - Consent and trust management system

 ### About the developer